SpenceSellers/echomirror/README.md

                                network (i.e., host on 0.0.0.0), or only allow localhost connections.  [default: localhost-
                                only]
+  --proxy TEXT                 Send intercepted requests to the specified URL
+                               and return the responses back to the client.
+                               This allows you to 'spy' on requests made to a remote server.
   --help                       Show this message and exit.
 ```